Safe Handling of Cosmetic Ingredients

 – Ingredients and pH

-The importance of the pH is not only with regards to acids and bases: any ingredient we use in cosmetics has a preferred pH range at which it should be used and this might create incompatibilities with other ingredients.
+The importance of the pH is not only with regards to acids and bases: any ingredient cosmetic ingredient has a preferred pH range at which it should be used and this might create incompatibilities with other ingredients.

-I have already talked about it in the post about pH, but let’s say it again: while some substances will simply not work well if you don’t respect their pH range (high molecular weight hyaluronic acid for example, or even carbopols which work well only around pH 5-6), other ingredients can become really nasty.
+I have already talked about it in the post about pH, but let’s say it again: while some substances will simply not work well if one doesn’t respect their pH range (high molecular weight hyaluronic acid for example, or even carbopols which work well only around pH 5-6), other ingredients can become really nasty.

-It is the case of Urea (never above pH 6) and Niacinamide (good between pH 6 and pH 7.5).
+It is the case, for example, of Urea (never above pH 6) and Niacinamide (good between pH 6 and pH 7.5).

 Avoid mixing too many ingredients, specially if you have just started making cosmetics (I know it is tempting): try making simple cosmetics instead.